- Need to Repair Poor Credit? – You’re Not Alone

 Again, the FTC has provided a handy template letter you can use when you write to the lender.

 The lender/provider should investigate your dispute within 30 days and if you are successful then they must inform the bureau so they can update or delete the inaccurate items.

 What you are hoping for is that the lender/provider is unable to rebut your dispute and the item in question has to be removed or amended.

-Obviously this won’t always happen and you will need good evidence to be successful but it’s definitely worth trying if you have good cause.
+Obviously, this won’t always happen and you will need good evidence to be successful but it’s definitely worth trying if you have a good cause.

 If the lender/provider doesn’t uphold your dispute and remove/correct the item, they must still inform the bureau that you have disputed it and you can ask that a note is put on your credit report.